SuessLabs/Linux.Bluetooth/README.md

 ## Requirements

 * Linux

-* A recent release of BlueZ.
-This package was tested with BlueZ 5.50.
-You can check which version you're using with `bluetoothd -v`.
+This project has been validated against, BlueZ v5.50 and above.
+You can check which version you're using with, `bluetoothd -v`.

 ### Supported Distributions

 Linux.Bluetooth aims to support Linux Distributions where both .NET and BlueZ is supported.
-Officially, this NuGet package has only been tested on Ubuntu 20.04.
+Officially, this NuGet package has been tested against Ubuntu 20.04 LTS.

 List of [BlueZ supported](http://www.bluez.org/about/) distros: